abh2k/abh2k.github.io/_posts/2020-5-20-Gsoc-Sympy.md

 layout: post
 title: Google Summer of Code 2020 with Sympy!
 ---
+I will be spending this summer with Sympy in Gsoc.

 From my first year i always wanted to get selected for Gsoc and do some exiciting projects, but never took it seriously.
 When i reached  my third year i made up my mind that it is a high time for preparig for Gsoc.
 For Gsoc 2020 i choose to apply to Sympy as i found this community very intresting.
 I took a head start and started contributing for four months before the application period.
 It was a really nice experience and i meet some really interesting people.
 I am glad that i made the right decision of choosing this organization.

 ----